Zen to Go Logo

 4. Financial wellness

-Financial wellness is not about raising salaries without strategy, but rather empowering your collaborators with knowledge and tools to take control of their finances.
+Financial wellness is not about raising salaries without strategy, but about empowering your collaborators with knowledge and tools to take control of their finances.
 By reducing that mental load, you unleash enormous potential in your team.

 Practical ideas: